hangary/hangary.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: Accelerating the Future
+banner_title: Gary Han
-banner_subtitle:
+banner_subtitle: Personal Website
 background_image: images/blue.jpg

 # all of the following variables are optional -----------------